ivicacevis/simple-bookkeeping-app-schowcase/README.md

 # Simple Bookkeeping App Showcase

-**Simple Bookkeeping App Showcase** — a private Django project built for managing finances in associations.
+A private Django project built for managing finances in associations.
 It includes role-based access, data validation, Croatian localization, PDF export and DataTables integration.
 This repo is a portfolio showcase of the main features.